Bolt plans to sneak skipping rope in

 At the Beijing Games in 2008, Bolt won three golds - in the 100 and 200 metres and the 4x100m relay - all in world record times.

-(Additional reporting by Karolos Grohmann, Gene Cherry and Neil Maidment; Editing by Kevin Liffey and Ed Osmond)
+(Additional reporting by Karolos Grohmann, Gene Cherry and Neil Maidment; Editing by Kevin Liffey)

 Budapest's withdrawal from bidding for the 2024 summer Olympics, a process already marred by a string of exits, highlights the need for changes to the Games model, insiders say.